Sorry, you need to enable JavaScript to visit this website.

 The Basic School Act of 2007 introduced the objective 'development of entrepreneurial attitudes in terms of effectiveness, innovation and creativity' into curricula at both primary and lower secondary schools.
 The teaching guidelines for entrepreneurship were also integrated into curricula.

-‘Entrepreneurship education is explicitly recognised as a cross-curricular objective for all subjects in ISCED 1-3 including school-based IVET, and is also part of other compulsory and optional subjects at different levels.
+In the Operational Programmes entrepreneurship education is explicitly recognised as a cross-curricular objective for all subjects in ISCED 1-3 including school-based IVET, and is also part of other compulsory and optional subjects at different levels.
 In ISCED 1-2, the Basic School Act includes an Entrepreneurship education related objective and teachers in basic schools pursue this objective during lessons.
-The implementation of the updated subject curricula for basic schools started in school year 2011/12, including a competence approach (one of these competences is the sense of initiative and entrepreneurship)’.
+The implementation of the updated subject curricula for basic schools started in school year 2011/12, including a competence approach (one of these competences is the sense of initiative and entrepreneurship).

-A comprehensive approach to including entrepreneurship in school education will be developed in the curricula.
 Currently, entrepreneurship education is provided only in upper secondary schools in Slovenia.

-The subject of entrepreneurship was included in curricula at the secondary education level to increase entrepreneurship among youth.
+The subject of 'Entrepreneurship' is included in curricula at the secondary education level to increase entrepreneurship among youth.
 It is compulsory for students in the Secondary School of Economics, and the course takes 315 hours to complete.
 It is a professional course that provides fundamental business skills, discusses the role of enterprises in modern society and helps develop students’ entrepreneurial competences, knowledge and skills in order to allow them to start their own business.
 It also motivates students to study business.

-A course about entrepreneurial informatics is also offered in secondary schools.
+A course about 'entrepreneurial informatics' is also offered in secondary schools.
 It is an optional subject, and its main purpose is to offer a wide range of knowledge and skills concerning different aspects business and information technology (IT), such as strategic planning, IT support, management, decision making and marketing.
 The fundamental competences that are obtained in this course are self-initiative and enterprising.
 The course takes a minimum of 35 hours and a maximum of 105 hours.

 Non-formal and informal learning